Fingerprint Scanning and Comparison

 2. Launch the Document Reader (READERDEMO.EXE) desktop application.

-3. Open Options dialog window (from the main toolbar panel, or from the File menu, or press Alt + F8).
+3. Open the Options dialog window (from the main toolbar panel, or from the File menu, or press Alt + F8).

 4. Use the subsections Fingerprints scanning and Fingerprints comparison to define the parameters related to fingerprint processing.